FAIRmat-NFDI/nomad-docs/docs/tutorial/develop_plugin.md

 2. Generate a plugin project using the official NOMAD cookiecutter template
 3. Define custom NOMAD schema packages using YAML and Python
 4. Register schema packages as NOMAD plugin entry points
-5. Implement normalization logic that adds functionality to a schema
+5. Implement normalization process that adds functionality to a schema
 6. Test and prepare the plugin for integration into a NOMAD Oasis deployment

 ---